-Are you concerned about your safety when studying abroad?
-There are some simple precautions everybody should take prior to departure – whatever your destination.
+Are you concerned about your safety while studying abroad?
+There are some simple precautions everybody should take prior to departure, regardless of where you are going.

 Preparing for study abroad can be daunting.
-There is so much to organize: plane tickets, accommodation, finances and visas.
+There is so much to organize!
+Plane tickets, accommodation, finances, translations, visas — sometimes the list can seem never ending!

 Visit your regular doctor prior to your departure.
-They’ll be able to inform you if there are any vaccinations you require, and they’ll be able to assist you with any prescriptions you need during your time abroad.
+They’ll be able to inform you if there are any vaccinations you require, and they’ll be able to assist you with any prescriptions you need during your time abroad — make sure to get as much as you’ll need for the entire time you’re away, as medication cannot be mailed through customs.

 Ask your doctor to write a letter that explains any medication you will be carrying – this can help you to avoid a stressful misunderstanding when you are clearing airport customs in your destination country.